-The MPL lists 22 types of maritime claims which are qualified for arrest of a ship.
-These 22 types of claims correspond almost identically to the 22 categories of maritime claims defined in Article 1.1 of the 1999 Arrest Convention as to which arrest of ship is permissible.
+The MPL lists 22 types of maritime claims which qualify for the arrest of a ship.
+These 22 types of claims correspond almost identically to the 22 categories of maritime claims defined in Article 1.1 of the 1999 Arrest Convention.
 This list has probably included almost all kinds of maritime claims that may be encountered in real life.

 Yes.
-What flag a ship flies is immaterial and as long as the relevant conditions for arrest are met the ship can be arrested.
+What flag a ship flies is immaterial; as long as the relevant conditions for arrest are met, the ship can be arrested.

 Basically, a ship can only be arrested if her owner is the debtor of a maritime claim.

-There are essentially two exceptions:
+However, there are essentially two exceptions.
 The first is related to the arrest of a ship under a bareboat charter - such a ship can be arrested if the bareboat charterer of the ship is liable for the maritime claim and is the bareboat charterer of the ship when the arrest is effected.